 Consider debt settlement to resolve your debt, if you are in a serious financial hardship.
 Debt settlement is an aggressive form of debt relief that's designed to get you out of debt in 24-48 months.
 For a debt settlement program to succeed, you need to make a monthly program payment, which is usually significantly smaller than your required minimum monthly payments.

 You are free to negotiate directly with your creditors, if you feel you can do so successfully.
-However if you are not confident that you have the skills, nerve, and time to handle back and forth negotiations with debt collectors, consider hiring a reputable and experienced settlement company.
+However if you are not confident that you have the skills, nerve, and time to handle back and forth negotiations with multiple debt collectors, consider hiring a reputable and experienced settlement company.
 Only hire a settlement firm that doesn't charge up-front fees.
 Bills.com recommends choosing a debt settlement firm that is a member of the AFCC (American Fair Credit Council) and has debt consultants that are accredited by the IAPDA International Association of Professional Debt Arbitrators).
+Before hiring a debt settlement firm, review the pros and cons of debt settlement.

-If you default on any of your Capital One accounts, or with any of your other creditors, and you are unable to work out a solution with them, you will end up in collections.
-Not every creditor treats all their delinquent accounts.
-Even the same creditor may treat individual customers differently.
-However, there are some basic strategies and practices that Capital One and other creditors use when collecting on delinquent accounts.
+If you default on any of your Capital One accounts, or with any of your other creditors, and you are unable to work out a solution with them, your account(s) will end up in collections.
+How you are treated depends on a number of factors, including the creditors you owe, the size of your debt, whether or not you made any large purchases within a half-year of defaulting on your account.

 Here are some facts about how Capital One handle collections accounts, based on Bills.com research: